cw9dd/my_site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Mobile Sensing and Mobile Health
-- Computational Linguistics
+- Socially Intelligent Human-Centered Systems
-- Information Retrieval
+- Computational Social Science

 # Education to show in About widget
 education: